sam2829/project-3-0s-and-Xs/README.md

 ## Credits

-- Watched tutorial on how to build a Tic Tac Toe game on YouTube which I found very helpful. https://www.youtube.com/watch?v=dK6gJw4-NCo&t=192s
+- Watched tutorial on how to build a Tic Tac Toe game on YouTube which helped me think about how I should structure my code and things I should consider. https://www.youtube.com/watch?v=dK6gJw4-NCo&t=192s